Maple Sourcing Ltd.

 1. Opportunities in the Chinese Market

-The benefits of choosing to import from China include:
+The benefits of choosing to bulk buy from China include:

 - Cost Savings: Chinese manufacturers offer competitive prices that help companies reduce production and overall operational costs.